-RICHMOND, Va. -- A Richmond man was cited on state weapons charges after he was stopped by Transportation Security Administration officers at the Richmond International Airport (RIC) checkpoint today, June 6, when TSA officers detected a handgun in one of the man’s carry-on bags.
+RICHMOND, Va. -- A Richmond man was cited on state weapons charges after he was stopped by Transportation Security Administration officers at the Richmond International Airport (RIC) checkpoint late this afternoon, May 16, when TSA officers detected a handgun in one of the man’s carry-on bags.

 TSA officers detected the firearm, a .380 caliber handgun, in the man’s carry-on bag as he entered the checkpoint.
-The gun was loaded with six bullets.
+The gun was not loaded.

-TSA officers immediately contacted the Richmond International Airport Police, who responded, confiscated the gun and cited the man.
+TSA officers immediately contacted the Richmond International Airport Police, which responded, confiscated the gun and cited the man.
+The checkpoint was temporarily closed during the incident.
 People who bring weapons to the checkpoint delay the passengers in line behind them.